bisand/speedometer/src/README.md

-# FuelFlow
+# Speedometer

-A program for ESP32 to calculate fuel flow in diesel engines.
+A program for ESP8266 to display speed on water using a legacy propeller sensor.